Internet users report slowdown on Gen Z protest anniversary

 The connectivity issues coincided with a directive from the Communications Authority of Kenya (CA) ordering TV and radio stations to halt live coverage of the protests, or face regulatory action.

-The timing has led many to speculate whether the country’s largest telco may have intentionally slowed internet speeds to stifle real-time information sharing.
+The timing has led many to speculate whether telcos may have intentionally slowed internet speeds to stifle real-time information sharing.

-While the outage appeared intermittent, it sparked widespread frustration on social media, with users questioning Safaricom’s silence.
+While the outage appeared intermittent, it sparked widespread frustration on social media,.

 As of Wednesday afternoon, telcos had not issued an official statement confirming or denying involvement in the disruption.